noahbailey/docbot/docs/services/nextcloud.md

 ### Cron

 The automated background job is an important part of how nextcloud tracks internal state.
-Ajax or web-cron are unreliable, it's best to use the build in system.
+Ajax or web-cron are unreliable, it's best to use the built-in system.

 /etc/cron.d/nextcloud